 Although free open source graphic design software hardly equals premium and subscription-based options in features, you can still find the right combination to power your way through any graphic design project.

 Though open source tools mostly have basic functionalities alone, they have gentler learning curves than their expensive paid-for counterparts which have a plethora of complicated features and menus.

 Besides, free open source tools for graphic design have corresponding support communities across the globe, meaning you can find immediate help whenever you hit a snag.

-The best free open source tools for graphic design in 2020
+The best free open source tools for graphic design

 ‘Open source’ implies that the tools are readily and freely available to anyone.

 We are going to sample some of the best open source tools for graphic designers that are freely available for use.

 As usual, to install them, you need to be logged in as a root user or add a user to a sudoers group to grant them elevated or root privileges.

 Some of these tools come already preinstalled in the best Linux distros and commonly used ones such as Ubuntu, Fedora, Mint and CentOS.